melogabriel/tinfoil-shops/README.md

 ---

-## Legal Disclaimer (Thanks voxhost)
+## Legal Disclaimer

-- The author does not take any responsibility for your actions using this service.
+> [!NOTE]

-- The author is NOT affiliated with the content that you can retrieve thanks to any Tinfoil shop.
+> The author does not take any responsibility for your actions using this service.
+The author is NOT affiliated with the content that you can retrieve thanks to any Tinfoil shop.